Jakub Szefer

 PROFESSIONAL SERVICE

-I am an associate editor of ACM Transactions on Architecture and Code Optimization (TACO) and IEEE Computer Architecture Letters (CAL).
+I am an associate editor of ACM Transactions on Architecture and Code Optimization (TACO) and IEEE Computer Architecture Letters (CAL) and Springer's Journal of Hardware and Systems Security (JHSS)

-Each year I am a co-organizer of the workshop on Hardware and Architectural Support for Security and Privacy (HASP).
-The next workshop is being planned far fall 2022.
+I was co-organizer of the workshop on Hardware and Architectural Support for Security and Privacy (HASP) from 2015 until 2022.
+Since 2023 I am on steering committee of HASP.

 I was publications chair for FCCM 2021.